evdcush/TensorFlow-wheels/env-setup-guide.md

 ### Properly configured python environment
 *Detailed steps [below](#setting-up-your-python-environment).*

 You need to have your python environment setup before you build TF.
-This guide is predicated on a virtualenv setup through [pyenv](https://github.com/pyenv/pyenv) and building for **Python 3**, specifically 3.6, which is the latest Python version supported by TensorFlow.
-3.7, as of v1.11.0 is still not yet supported.
+This guide is predicated on a virtualenv setup through [pyenv](https://github.com/pyenv/pyenv) and building for **Python 3**.
 If you already have your python setup, and understand library pathing, then you should be fine.

 Using system site-packages and libraries (stuff rooted in /usr) for python is STRONGLY DISCOURAGED.